Dr Peter Chapman

 My interests in proof theory lie in formalisation of results (using proof assistants, such as Isabelle for sequent calculi.
 These results include Cut admissibility and invertibility.

 I am interested in the visual representations of logic, specifically using diagrammatic notations to encode logical propositions and proofs.
-In particular, my work is focused on providing visualisations of ontologies. [top]
+In particular, my work is focused on providing visualisations of ontologies to reduce the cognitive load on ontology engineers.
+I have received an EPSRC First Grant (EP/M016323/1) titled Visual Justifications for Ontologies. [top]

 I am also doing some work in mathematics in Higher Education, specifically how students interact with mathematical proof. [top]